 5. A written contract signed by both parties delineating the terms of sale.

 G. I will encourage all new owners to have their Cavaliers checked by a veterinarian within 72 hours from the time of acquisition and notify me of the findings.

-H. I will encourage all new owners to keep me informed concerning the development of any Cavalier obtained from me, and to advise me of any problems that may develop during its lifetime, as well as the eventual cause of death.
+H. I will encourage all new owners to keep me informed concerning the development of any Cavalier obtained from me and to advise me of any problems that may develop during its lifetime, as well as its eventual cause of death.

 III.
 General Conduct of Members:

 I will remember at all times that the CKCSC of Greater Houston, Inc. exists as an AKC affiliate to protect and improve the Cavalier and that as a member, my actions reflect on the Club and the breed.